nsfmc/swatch/README.rst

 `Chris Williams <http://www.colourlovers.com/ase.phps>`_

-``swatch.write(lst, filename)`` reads in a list, as described below and outputs a .ase file.
+``swatch.write(lst, filename)`` reads in a list, as described below and outputs a .ase file. (new in v0.4.0)

 ``swatch.parse(filename)`` reads in an ase file and converts it to a list of colors and palettes. colors are simple dicts of the form::